 The test will grade your connection.
 Properly configured, an FTTP connection will be able to achieve scores of A+ for ‘Overall’, ‘Bufferbloat’ and ‘Quality’.

 For more information on how to eliminate bufferbloat, visit:

 Advertised FTTP speeds sound impressive but will I get them?

 That’s a great question.
-There are two aspects to consider.
+There are three aspects to consider.